LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%Generated_hallbach_array_with_generated_cutouts_for_eight_magnets.png%%

 The following example code \ref{lst:mrpexample_hallbach}, shows how a simple hallbach magnetic ring can be generated.

+This can then be used to construct a Halbach ring magnet (see chapter \ref{Charakterisation of Permanent Magnets}) for a low-field (+mri).

 Eight random measurements are generated here.
 It is important that the magnet type (here `N45_CUBIC_15x15x15`) is specified.
 This is necessary so that the correct magnet cutouts can be generated when creating the 3D model.
-After the measurements have been generated, they are provided with a position and rotation offset according to the Hallbach design and calucation scheme[@HallbachMagnetDesignPaper] using the `MRPHallbachArrayGenerator` module.
+After the measurements have been generated, they are provided with a position and rotation offset according to the Hallbach design and calucation scheme [@HallbachMagnetDesignPaper] using the `MRPHallbachArrayGenerator` module.

 ```python {#lst:mrpexample_hallbach caption="MRPHallbachArrayGenerator example for generating an OpenSCAD based hallbach ring"}
 readings = []